-1. This is a worrying time.
-The pandemic doesn’t just impact on physical health; your mental health can also be affected.
-If you already experience poor mental health, you may find your condition has worsened.
-Even if you have never been affected, you may be struggling.
-All education staff are key workers.
-Depending on your circumstances, anxieties about your family’s health and wellbeing may well be compounded by on-going concerns about safety issues.
+- The pandemic continues to impact on mental, as well as physical health.
+If you already experienced poor mental health prior to the pandemic, you may find your condition has worsened.
+Even if you have never been affected before, you may have struggled since March 2020.
+Depending on your circumstances, on-going anxieties about your family’s health and wellbeing may well be compounded by concerns about safety issues.

-2. There is much we can do collectively and individually to alleviate concerns and many resources are available.
-As a member of the NEU puts you are wellplaced to help yourself and colleagues through this difficult time and get support from your workplace reps or branch officers.
+- There is much we can do collectively and individually to alleviate concerns and many resources are available.
+As a member of the NEU you are well-placed to help yourself and colleagues through this difficult time and get support from your workplace reps or branch officers.

-6. Working with fellow NEU members and members of other unions in your workplace, you can tackle collectively some of the issues which are causing concerns.
-For example hygiene issues, refusal to follow union guidance to allow vulnerable people to work from home, refusal to pay those self-isolating, employers pressing ahead with redundancy procedures and other employment procedures such as disciplinary and capability and refusing to postpone restructures.
+- Working with fellow NEU members and members of other unions in your workplace, you can tackle collectively some of the issues which are causing concerns.
+For example, hygiene issues, the protection of vulnerable staff, the wearing of face coverings and ventilation issues.

-7. If working from home, for example as a result of self-isolation or because of remote learning, try to ensure that your work environment is separate from your living space and is as comfortable as possible.
+- If working from home, for example as a result of self-isolation or because of remote learning, or on the advice of your GP, try to ensure that your work environment is separate from your living space and is as comfortable as possible.
 See NEU guidance on working safely at home for more details.

-9. Look after your own wellbeing when you’re not working.
+- Look after your own wellbeing when you’re not working.
 There are simple steps we can all take to look after ourselves.
-You may be struggling with loneliness or, in the event of further lockdowns or school closures, may be finding it hard to be cooped up with your family

 - Look after your body by staying active and busy – sit less, dance, walk up and down stairs, clean your home or have a clear out, or a digital clear out!